Stephen Murphy (civil servant): Law enforcement career

 Murphy began his law enforcement career at the age of 19 as an intern with the Bluefield, West Virginia Police Department.
 He subsequently joined the Bluefield PD as a uniform officer for 6 years, and later served as a police officer with the Norfolk Southern Railroad (formerly the Norfolk & Western Railroad) for approximately 6 years.
 He joined the DEA in 1987 and served until 2008.

 In popular culture

 His character was played by actor Boyd Holbrook in the Netflix TV series Narcos.
 Murphy and Peña worked as consultants on the show and made a cameo appearance in the last episode of Season 2, "Al Fin Cayó!"

 He was also portrayed by Peter Sarsgaard in Loving Pablo (2017), as DEA agent Shepherd.

-In 2013 TV Series Alias El Mexicano, produced by Fox Telecolombia for RCN TV, is portrayed by the actor Andrés Ogilvie Browne.
+In the 2013 TV series Alias El Mexicano, produced by Fox Telecolombia for RCN TV, he is portrayed by the actor Andrés Ogilvie Browne.

-As of June 2021, Steve “Murph” Murphy, has been co-host and currently the host of the “Game of Crimes” podcast.
+As of June 2021, Steve “Murph” Murphy has been the host of the “Game of Crimes” podcast.